shouvSarker/searchKata/README.md

 # Search Interface

-This solves [Automatic Search Operation](kata.pdf) task.
+This counts number of times a keyword pops up in a search result.
 It is implemented with a lambda function as the backend and a create react app on the frontend.

 ## Running the application